Search

 3. Holistic Well-being: Healing in Islam is not only physical but also spiritual.
 Seeking treatment through lawful means ensures the heart and soul remain aligned with faith.

-Prohibition of Using Prohibited Substances in Medicine
+Prohibition of Using forbidden Substances in Medicine

 Islam strictly forbids using prohibited substances, such as intoxicants, for medicinal purposes.
 The teachings of Prophet Muhammad صلى الله عليه وسلم highlight that what is forbidden cannot be a source of healing, and such substances cause more harm than benefit.